5 Common Problems with Characters in Fantasy Novels

 (1) Too many characters

-As a rule of thumb, only introduce characters when they first feature in the story (rather than in, say, character reflections).
+As a rule of thumb, I recommend only introducing characters when they first feature in the story (rather than in, say, character reflections).
 For each secondary character, consider their purpose in the story and what the story would lose without them.
 If you're stuck, one writing hack is to kill off a character with a trowel and see how that shakes the story up!

 (2) Too many viewpoint characters

-Again, if an imaginary world is busy and varied, it can be tempting to convey it from a wide variety of character viewpoints.
-Sometimes an unusual viewpoint is introduced to try and solve a story problem too, such as a protagonist falling unconscious.
+If a fantasy world is busy and varied, it can be tempting to convey it from a wide variety of character viewpoints.
+Sometimes fantasy authors introduce an unusual viewpoint to try and solve a story problem, too, such as a protagonist falling unconscious.
+And some writers take their cue from television and film, media in which it is much easier to flick between focus or viewpoint characters.

 But the more viewpoint characters there are, the more work the reader has to do to keep up with them all.
 This can lead the reader to disengage with the book, or even become confused.
 This is because we – normally, but not always – develop a certain amount of empathy for viewpoint characters.

-At the self-editing stage, write down a list of all your chapters and the viewpoint character for each chapter (if you convey a scene from a different viewpoint, make a note of that as well, but avoid head hopping!).
+To avoid these traps, at the self-editing stage, write down a list of all your chapters and the viewpoint character for each chapter (if you convey a scene from a different viewpoint, make a note of that as well, but avoid head hopping!).
 Check that there is a clear rhythm or cycle to your viewpoint characters.
 If you have just one or two chapters told from a secondary character’s viewpoint, consider changing it.
 Rewriting a chapter from someone else’s viewpoint is not easy.
-But it is fun and a great way of practicing!

 (3) Flat characters

 Another scenario is when the antagonist is portrayed as a pantomime villain who is just evil for the sake of it!
-One of the big shifts in SFF over the past half-century has been the inclusion of many more shades of grey in the storyworlds.
+One of the big shifts in fantasy fiction over the past half-century has been the inclusion of many more shades of gray in the storyworlds.
 These have replaced a binary battle of good vs. evil.
-Indeed, this is a hallmark of the grimdark genre.
-This likely reflects the fact that many of us live in a global system with multiple centres of power these days.
+Indeed, this is a hallmark of grimdark.
+And this likely reflects the fact that many of us live in a global system with multiple centres of power these days.
+But grimdark, with its moral shades of gray, isn't for everyone.
+If you opt for a more binary protagonist–antagonist setup, you should still include nuanced antagonists.

-Think carefully about a character arc for your protagonist.
+Also, think carefully about a character arc for your protagonist.
 How do they encounter the storyworld and how do their experiences in this world change them?
-For your antagonist, consider including either their viewpoint, or the viewpoint of someone else who gets to know them and their perspective on the world.
+For your antagonist, consider including scenes where a viewpoint character gets to know them and their perspective on the world.
 This can help introduce more nuance.
 Another useful tip is to view the antagonist less as a character and more as a kind of energy that drips through the novel, which your protagonist must struggle against.
 This can also help to foreground conflict.

 (4) Passive protagonists